Where is John Arne Riise now?

 Former Liverpool FC and Fulham legend John Arne Riise finally hung his boots up on a distinguished club career in 2016 after a two-month spell playing in the Indian Super League with Chennaiyin FC.

-Alongside his club achievements, Riise was a mainstay in the Norwegian national side for 13 years winning a record 110 international caps and scoring 16 goals.
+Alongside his club achievements, Riise was also a mainstay in the Norway national side for 13 years winning a record 110 international caps and scoring 16 goals.

 Upon retiring from playing, Riise took 12 months out of the game before announcing that he was returning with a new career as a player’s agent.